 Ministers and Shadow Ministers

-Ministers are members of the government who have been allocated an area of responsibility for how Australia is run.
+Federal ministers are members of the federal government who have been allocated an area of responsibility for how Australia is run.
 This area of responsibility is known as a portfolio.
 The way in which portfolios are created varies according to the government of the day.
-Some examples of ministerial portfolios include health, environment, finance, education, defence, foreign affairs, trade, community welfare, and immigration.
+Some examples of federal ministerial portfolios include health, environment, finance, education, defence, foreign affairs, trade, community welfare, and immigration.

-The Prime Minister and ministers make up executive government.
+The Prime Minister and ministers are part of executive government.
 The executive is responsible for developing government policy and putting government decisions into action.
+The Australian Constitution gives the Queen executive power; in reality, it is the Prime Minister and ministers who perform the work of the executive government.

 How ministers are chosen